I want to take on that soul-sucking, heart-crushing, ego-bashing little monster named:

 “Co-dependent behavior is learned by watching and imitating other family members who display this type of behavior.”

-Growing up my mom modeled the codependent relationship for me with her second husband, who was exactly like my last Asshat.
-And because my mom was a relationship addict she wasn’t reliable and had to send me to live with my dad when I was ten.
+Growing up, my mom modeled the codependent relationship for me with her second husband, who was exactly like my last Asshat.

-I then developed a codependent relationship with her, because I never knew when I would see her, depending on where she was with her addiction and the volatility it caused in her life.
+I developed a codependent relationship with her, because I never knew when I would see her; depending on where she was with her addiction and the volatility it caused in her life.

-I have a lot of empathy for my mom, because she experienced much the same treatment in her own childhood with parents who divorced when she was young, and an attractive mother who had her own codependent relationship addictions.
+I have a lot of empathy for my mom, because she experienced much the same treatment in her own childhood, with parents who divorced when she was young, and an attractive mother who had her own codependent relationships.

 I’ve worked hard at breaking the generational cycle of codependency, and have been free of it for over sixteen years now.

 I’m more proud of that accomplishment than any other in my life.
 So ask yourself if any of these symptoms ring true to you, please reach out for help.